Best Nikon Lenses for Beginner Photographers

 This is ideal for things like wildlife photography (though, you will need a much longer lens if you’re truly serious about photographing wildlife).

-It’s also great for portraits because you can still get closely framed upper body and headshots without having to mash your lens in the model’s face.
+The 50mm lens is also great for portraits because you can still get closely framed upper body and headshots without having to mash your lens in the model’s face.

 Having a little more distance between you and your portrait subject will typically mean they’re more relaxed, and the more relaxed they are, they better they’ll look in the portrait.

 Better still, 50mm lenses make excellent lenses for video work, and you can reverse mount them to take macro shots.
-It’s that kind of versatility that makes this a top lens choice for beginner photographers.
+It’s that kind of versatility that makes this a top DSLR lens choice for beginner photographers.

 Quick Tip: This lens also has a built-in autofocusing motor to aid in acquiring focus, even if you use a less expensive Nikon camera that doesn’t have a very sophisticated autofocus system.